Objectives and Outcomes

 - to have become responsible, accountable, current professionals who work effectively in multidisciplinary teams, readily adapt to broad technical challenges, and demonstrate leadership.

 Graduates of the Engineering Physics (EP) Program must fulfill the following outcomes as part of their education in engineering physics:

 Engineering physics graduates from UW-Platteville must have demonstrated

 - working knowledge of fundamental physics and basic electrical and/or mechanical engineering principles to include advanced knowledge in one or more engineering disciplines;

-- the ability to formulate, conduct, analyze, and interpret experiments in engineering physics.
+- the ability to formulate, conduct, analyze, and interpret experiments in engineering physics; and

 Engineering physics graduates from UW-Platteville must have developed professional skills which will allow them to

-- communicate their ideas effectively, both orally and in writing,
+- communicate their ideas effectively, both orally and in writing; and

 Engineering physics graduates must have the educational background to be good citizens as well as good engineers, including